 The Hadlock Lab conducts translational research to improve risk models for clinical decision support and investigates novel methods to accelerate research discovery.

-The Heath Lab works on challenging problems in translating P4 medicine from benchtop to bedside, with a focus on oncology.
+The Heath Lab works on challenging problems in translating precision medicine from benchtop to bedside, with a focus on oncology.

 Health Data Science Lab

-The Health Data Science team develops approaches to better understand and prevent these complex diseases by collecting, analyzing, and translating multi-omic data into actionable clinical insights for physicians and patients.
+The Health Data Science team, directed by Dr. Andrew Magis, develops approaches to better understand and prevent these complex diseases by collecting, analyzing, and translating multi-omic data into actionable clinical insights for physicians and patients.

 The Hood-Price Lab is integrating biology, technology and computational science to enable a predictive, personalized, preventive and participatory (P4) approach to medicine.